Janet Jackson

 Jackson in 2015 Janet Damita Jo Jackson (born May 16, 1966) is an American singer, songwriter, actress, and dancer.
 She is noted for her innovative, socially conscious and sexually provocative records, as well as elaborate stage shows.
 Her sound and choreography became a catalyst in the growth of MTV, enabling her to rise to prominence while breaking gender and racial barriers in the process.
 Lyrical content that focused on social issues and lived experiences set her reputation as a role model for youth.

 Jackson has sold over 100 million records, making her one of the world's best-selling music artists.
-She has amassed an extensive catalog, with singles such as "Nasty", "Rhythm Nation", "That's the Way Love Goes", "Together Again", and "All for You"; she holds the record for the most consecutive top-ten entries on the US ''Billboard'' Hot 100 singles chart by a female artist with 18.
-She is also the only artist in the history of the chart to have seven commercial singles from one album (''Rhythm Nation 1814'') peak within the top five positions.
+She holds the record for the most consecutive top-ten entries on the US ''Billboard'' Hot 100 by a female artist (18) and remains the only artist in the history of the chart to have seven singles from one album (''Rhythm Nation 1814'') peak within the top five positions.
 In 2008, ''Billboard'' placed her number seven on its list of the Hot 100 All-Time Top Artists, and in 2010 ranked her fifth among the "Top 50 R&B/Hip-Hop Artists of the Past 25 Years".
-In December 2016, the magazine named her the second most successful dance club artist after Madonna.
-Her accolades include five Grammy Awards, eleven ''Billboard'' Music Awards, eleven American Music Awards, an Academy Award nomination, a star on the Hollywood Walk of Fame, and eight ''Guinness World Records'' entries.
+In 2016, the magazine named her the second most successful dance club artist.
+Her accolades include five Grammy Awards, eleven ''Billboard'' Music Awards, eleven American Music Awards, a star on the Hollywood Walk of Fame, and eight ''Guinness World Records'' entries.
 In 2019, she was inducted to the Rock and Roll Hall of Fame.
 Provided by Wikipedia

 1. 1